If you can answer "YES" to any of the following questions, you could be involved in a FRAUD or about to be SCAMMED

 Counterfeit Cashier's ChecksOver the last year, there has been a steady rise in the occurrence of counterfeit cashier's checks.
 Just because it is a cashier's check, do not assume that it is safe.
 Cashier's checks are now counterfeited almost as often as currency and personal checks.
 Counterfeit cashier's checks are often used in scams to gain the victim's trust.

 Counterfeiting Your AccountsAnother type of check fraud is when the scammer counterfeits your personal checks and therefore assumes your identity to make purchases.
-Watch this brief video to see new features the were added to checks ordered on or after July 28, 2014 to protect against fraud and counterfeiting:

 - If you cash or deposit a cashier's check that is later found to be counterfeit, YOU are responsible for returning those funds to the bank where it was cashed.
 If it is questionable, ask the teller before you cash or deposit it.